 Several figures and diagrams are included in the patent, explaining a quantum architecture that utilizes quantum processing regions, where individual qubits wait in line to process data.
 The method intends to advance the stability of quantum computing by utilizing qubit teleportation to reduce the number of qubits required for complex computations.

-The method allows workloads to be process in a “out-of-order” execution method by teleporting qubits across processing regions.
+The method allows workloads to be processed in an “out-of-order” execution method by teleporting qubits across processing regions.
 This means that inactive qubits can be executed independently without a prior step being fully completed.
-This would essentially eliminate the need for qubits to be processed in a sequential order, allowing for independent and concurrent processing.
+This would essentially eliminate the need for qubits to be processed in sequential order, allowing for independent and concurrent processing.

 While we might not be able to teleport from one place to another in the 1960s sci-fi fashion, AMD’s latest patent promises a new quantum computing architecture that is far more stable as well as efficient, taking us one step closer to seeing the quantum computing revolution truly high.

 As you might expect, some chip resources (in this example, qubits) are inactive until they’re called upon to perform the next calculation step.
 Out-of-order execution, on the other hand, examines a particular workload to determine which parts of it rely on prior results and which do not, and then execute each step of the instruction that does not require a previous result, resulting in improving performance through higher parallelism.

 Advanced Micro Devices patent also includes an embedded far-sighted processor in the architecture that analyses the input workload, predicts which steps can be addressed in parallel (and which cannot), and distributes the workload appropriately across qubits utilizing a quantum teleport technique to bring them to the required quantum processing, SIMD-based region.